GEO4420 – Glaciology

 - Get insight into mass balance modelling

-- Get insight in the different methods to analyze glacier and ice sheet changes,
+- Get insight into the different methods to analyze glacier and ice sheet changes

 - Be updated and able to discuss recent and ongoing research activity on glaciers and ice sheets

 The topics may be given different weight depending on the background of the students.